 ✓ Participate in the National School Lunch Program.

-✓ Student, either: 1) attending school remotely or virtually, OR 2) out of school during school closure (spring break, summer vacation, etc.)
+✓ Student out of school during school closure (spring break, summer vacation, etc.)

 ✓ Eat solid food.